 Helpful · Friendly · Trustworthy

-Those of you who identify as social would be successful as customer service representatives.
+Those who identify as social would be successful as customer service representatives.

-As a customer service representative, you would get the opportunity to spend every day communicating with new, interesting customers.
+As a customer service representative, you would have the opportunity to spend every day communicating with new, interesting customers.
 You would be able to help them by actively listening and finding solutions to their various problems.
-This is a field that requires outstanding communication skills, patience, and kindness … all qualities that you hold dear.
+This field requires outstanding communication skills, patience, and kindness — qualities you hold dear.
 You would get to build relationships with these customers.
-The fact that you are so charismatic and trustworthy would help you improve customer conversations, making you a great asset to the customer service team.
+Being charismatic and trustworthy would help you improve customer conversations, making you a great asset to the customer service team.